 - Heat the waffle iron.
 Once ready, grease the iron with non-stick spray then scoop 1/2 cup of batter into the iron.
 Cook approximately 3-4 minutes, depending on the waffle maker and heat setting.

-- Remove and let cool on a wire rack, or serve immediately with butter and maple syrup.
+- Remove and let cool on a wire rack, or serve immediately with maple syrup, ghee and your favorite fruit toppings.

 Serving Size 1 waffle